Junior Faculty Awardee Profile: Giorgia Piacentino, PhD

 I usually teach corporate finance to the MBA students and intermediation theory to PhD students.
 This year, I'm only teaching PhD students, and I'm excited because that's going to give me more time to improve the course, which I developed.

 In the corporate MBA class, we do firm valuation and it is both case-based and theory-based.
 I think that to understand topics deeply, it is important to first understand the theory and then put it to practice.
-A fun firm valuation we do as a class is about a company called Soul Cycle; we study it because the first Soul Cycle location was on the Upper West Side.
+A fun case study we do as a class is about Soul Cycle; we pick that case because the first Soul Cycle location was on the Upper West Side.
+The owners had the idea of creating spinning classes; the idea was successful and they were thinking of taking the company public.
+With the class, we think about how to come up with the price for the company.
 We even go as a group to a Soul Cycle class—the students love it.

 How is your PhD class different?